mmistakes/minimal-mistakes/docs/_docs/10-layouts.md

   <figcaption>Custom sidebar navigation menu example.</figcaption>
 </figure>

 To start, add a new key to `_data/navigation.yml`.
-This will be referenced later in via YAML Front Matter so keep it short and memorable.
+This will be referenced later via YAML Front Matter so keep it short and memorable.
 In the case of the theme's documentation menu I used `docs`.

 **Sample sidebar menu links:**